iamkirankumaryadav/Python/class.md

 - `Variables` or `Attribute` assigned in the class declaration.
 - Generally static attributes are defined to store constant values or business logic.
 - Static attributes can be called by every `functions` defined inside a class irrespective of it's scope.
+- `Class` variables are common and will be accessible to all the instances | objects of class.

 ### `Instance` Attribute | `Instance` Variable

 - `Variables` or `Attributes` that are assigned inside methods are `instance` variables.
+- `Instance` varaible are unique to each instance.

 ### `Instance` Method